Street in Venice: Description

-The woman is observed by two intimidating, darkly coloured men huddled in conversation to the right of the frame.
+The woman is observed by one of two darkly coloured men huddled in conversation to the right of the frame.
 In the middle background a couple are seated outside of a cafe or bar, also deep in conversation.
-The couple are interested only in themselves, in contrast to the two men.
-Their gaze follows the girl, while her downcast eyes deliberately avoid their attention.
+The couple are interested only in themselves, in contrast to the man.
+His gaze follows the girl, while her downcast eyes deliberately avoid their attention.
 Her shawl and skirt hem are shown flowing, suggesting that she is moving quickly past them.
-The Venice setting is significant; the artist has placed the moment away from the cosmopolitan surroundings of London, Paris or New York – cities more familiar to him and which he considered more refined.
+The Venice setting is significant; the artist has placed the moment away from the cosmopolitan surroundings of London, Paris, or New York – cities more familiar to him and which he considered more refined.

 In composition and mood, the painting has been linked by the writer Margaret Conrads to the earlier Crossing the Street by Giovanni Boldini, who lived in Venice during 1880.
 Similar to Sargent's other Venetian scenes, the street is mostly darkened, the peripheral figures in shadow, while light spills on the buildings from the distance.

-In its use of broad dark areas silhouetted against lighter ground used to give shape to the figures, it seems influenced by Velázquez.
+In its use of broad dark areas silhouetted against lighter ground used to give shape to the figures, it seems influenced by Diego Velázquez.
 That Sargent was influenced by photography of Venice, in particular by the works of Carlo Naya (1816–1882), can be seen the way the painting is closely cropped, and in the almost photographic freeze-frame capturing of movement in a moment in time.

 The painting is composed as a series of descending rectangles arranged in a near-telescopic manner, outside of which a section of blue sky lightens the claustrophobic tone marked by the descending angles which meet at the girl's head.
-It is largely rendered in monochrome, though there are touches of red in the girl's head comb, dress and in the cafe behind her.
+It is largely rendered in monochrome, though there are touches of red in the girl's head comb, dress, and in the cafe behind her.
 However, overall the artist is more concerned with tone than colour.